 The amount of current going into any point in a circuit is the same as the amount coming out of that point.

 Let’s look in more detail at how the current and voltage changes when components are in series or in parallel:

-When two components are in series, they are placed one after another, like so:
+When two components are in series, they are placed one after another, as shown in Figure 12:

 When resistors are in series, the voltage drops across each resistor, and the total resistance is equal to the sum of all the resistors:

 Resistors in series:

 In the above circuit, the current through both of the resistors is the same and the voltage drops across each resistor, and the total of all the voltage drops equals the voltage across the battery.
 The voltage between the junction point and the negative terminal of the battery (which is the ground of this circuit) is dependent on the ratio of the two resistors in series.
 If the resistors are equal in resistance value, then the voltage at the junction point is exactly half that of the battery’s total voltage.

 When two components are in parallel, they are placed beside each other, as shown in Figure 13:

 For resistors in parallel, the voltage across them is equal, but the current is divided between them.
 The divided current across the parallel resistors is equal to the total current.
 So I1 + I2 = Itotal.
 That means that